 Do you have a problem with drugs or alcohol?
 It’s a hard question to ask yourself and sometimes a harder one to answer honestly.
-However asking yourself this basic question is an essential first step in overcoming a substance abuse problem.
+However, asking yourself this basic question is an essential first step in overcoming a substance abuse problem.

 Admitting to yourself, and then to other support people, that you are struggling with addiction to drugs or alcohol allows you to move forward with recover.

-So, do YOU have a problem with drugs or alcohol?
+Do YOU have a problem with drugs or alcohol?

 Sometimes people have a substance abuse problem and are unaware of the signs that their ‘fix’ has taken control.
 It’s easy to think that your use of drugs or alcohol is something you can control, until you suddenly realise you can’t.
 It might take someone else pointing out to you that you’ve started acting differently, or you may realise yourself after a certain incident or event.
 It is once you become aware and admit there is a problem, that you can start to seek recovery.

 The signs of drug addiction can be different in each person, however some similar personal and lifestyle problems generally begin to develop:

 - Individual struggles to fulfil normal tasks at home or work

 - Difficulties maintaining relationships due to addictive behaviour

 - Lying, defensiveness and anger when confronted about drug use or consumption levels